janiduperera/react-native-and-nextjs/README.md

     </div>
 </div>

+You can not run both NextJS and Native at the same time.
+The following configuration is needed before starting it on each platform.
+With the following configuration, a common code can be used for both projects.

 ### 🏁 Commands for Starting on Web (NextJs)

 When targeting web, you'll need to use the Next.js CLI instead of Expo CLI: